top of page

 path for your child's wellbeing.

 Our Emotional Wellbeing Assessment and formulation gives you a full picture of your child or teen’s mental health.
-We use specialist psychological measures to understand anxiety, behaviour, and emotion regulation skills, alongside their strengths and challenges.
+We use specialist psychological measures to understand anxiety, behaviour, and emotion regulation skills, alongside strengths and challenges.
 You’ll receive a clear, tailored plan with evidence-based recommendations so you know exactly what support will help your child thrive both now and in the future.

 Practical strategies, caring support, real change.